 The Moral: We’re more effective when we’re abled & youthful

 Aaah!
 I don’t want to write about this one, because Zetta Elliott is the best, I and other than this one nagging thing, I utterly love everything about this book.
-For accountability reasons though, I have to, because Elliott is one of my lovely and wonderful Patreon supporters.
+For accountability reasons though, I have to, because Elliott is one of my lovely and wonderful community supporters.

 Here is the problem: That Magic Cure.

 The Magic Cure is a deux ex machina (when we can’t come up with a clever solution for how a character gets out of a bind).
 Folks with disabilities suddenly lose their disabilities.
 This is supposed to be a good thing – as if being abled is better than being disabled.
 The Magic Cure is often metered out as a reward for a kind and brave young child.
 Little Timmy doesn’t need his walker any more, the Blind kid earns his sight, you know the drill.

 Imagine, for a moment, if a kickass little girl of color was magically gifted with whiteness.
 As if her natural identity is some sort of cosmic punishment.
 Yeah.
 To those of us with disabilities – it feels a lot like that.

 In the case of this book – we have an older woman (‘Auntie’) who uses a walker – and resents the heck out of it.
 She’s pretty miserable and grouchy and falls into the sad lump waiting to die trope.
 When Auntie meets a baby dragon, just meeting it suddently gives her a burst of energy “I feel like a girl again.”

 It’s not clear whether it’s the dragon’s magic or she just suddenly overcomes her disability and age when presented with a will to live.
 Either way is problematic.